Weddings and Babies

-Weddings and Babies is a 1960 film directed, produced, and written by independent filmmaker Morris Engel.
+Weddings and Babies is a 1958 film directed, produced, and written by independent filmmaker Morris Engel.
 It stars Viveca Lindfors, John Myhers, Chiarina Barile, and Leonard Elliott.

 The last of Engel's feature films, it was shot in 1957 and previewed at the 1958 Venice Film Festival, where it won the Critics Award.
 Being unable to find a traditional distributor, Engel took the necessary steps to distribute the film himself, including financing it and handling the booking at theaters.
 It debuted on October 5, 1960.

-Plot summary
+Plot

-The film focuses on the stormy relationship between New York City wedding photographer Al Capetti (Myhers) and his Swedish-born girlfriend and assistant Bea (Lindfors).
+The film focuses on the stormy relationship between New York City wedding photographer Al Capetti and his Swedish-born girlfriend and assistant Bea.
 As the film begins, Bea tells Al how anxious she is to get married and have children of her own.

 Al, however, resists getting married until he has substantial savings.
 He buys a movie camera in order to expand his business, but the camera is damaged accidentally.
 Meanwhile, Al is under pressure from his elderly mother, who he has just committed to a home for the elderly.
 At one point, his mother runs away to the cemetery where her husband is buried, as one critic later put it, "to see the grave site that awaits her, one stone among a million in that vast necropolis gazing on the city's distant skyline from the shadow of the BQE."